 - Third Parties

-Content authors should design and/or remediate digital information according to the WCAG standard.
+Content authors should design and/or remediate digital information according to the WCAG 2.1, A-AA standards.

 Content authors, administrators and technology purchasers can use these simplified guides on applying the WCAG criteria to different contexts.